Saatvik Green Energy: Operations

-The company's operations are centered around its three manufacturing facilities in Ambala, Haryana, with a combined production capacity of 3.8 GW.
-A new integrated manufacturing facility is under development in the Ganjam district of Odisha, with an investment of ₹2,000 crore planned for Phase-1.
-It is designed to have a production capacity of 4.8 GW for solar cells and 4 GW for modules.
+The company's operations are centered around its manufacturing facilities in Ambala, Haryana, with a module manufacturing capacity of 4.8 GW.
+The company also operates a 2 GW in-house EPE encapsulant manufacturing facility at its Ambala campus.
+An integrated manufacturing facility is under development in the Ganjam district of Odisha.
+Phase I comprises 2.4 GW of solar cell and 4 GW of module manufacturing capacity, while a further 3.6 GW of solar cell manufacturing capacity is planned under Phase II.
 Its solar EPC division has an installed capacity of 69.12 MW.

 Saatvik Green Energy manufactures solar photovoltaic modules using both mono-PERC and N-TOPCon technologies.
 The company's product range includes modules with power ratings of up to 580 Wp.
 Its modules incorporate designs such as half-cut cells and multi-busbar configurations, which are used to improve module efficiency and reduce energy losses.
+The company also offers UDAY Series on-grid inverters, hybrid and off-grid inverters, battery energy storage systems, and solar kits.

 The company supplies solar modules for utility, commercial, and residential projects, and also undertakes engineering, procurement, and construction (EPC) contracts.
 It has supplied solar PV modules for various large-scale projects, including the Government of India's PM-KUSUM Yojana.
 Its notable clients include Maharashtra State Power Generation Company, Bharat Heavy Electricals Limited, and Avaada.

 In June 2024, the company was recognized as a "Top Performer" in the PV Module Reliability Scorecard by Kiwa PVEL for its high-efficiency mono-bifacial half-cut PV modules.

 Some of its notable projects include supplying solar modules for the 61.42 MW floating solar power project at Ramagundam, Telangana; the 72.15 MW Raghanseda Solar Park in the Banaskantha district, Gujarat; and the 70.2 MW project for SJVN Green Energy in Punjab.

 Financials

-During the financial year 2024–25, Saatvik Green Energy reported a revenue of ₹2,192.5 crore, an EBITDA of ₹353.9 crore, and a net profit of ₹213.9 crore.
-In the previous financial year 2023–24, the company recorded a revenue of ₹1,097 crore and a net profit of ₹100.47 crore.
+During the financial year 2025–26, Saatvik Green Energy reported a revenue of ₹4,548.4 crore, an EBITDA of ₹581.1 crore, and a net profit of ₹357.1 crore.
+In the previous financial year 2024–25, the company recorded a revenue of ₹2,158.4 crore and a net profit of ₹217.1 crore.
 The company had filed a draft prospectus with SEBI in November 2024 for an initial public offering (IPO).

 It got listed on 26 September 2025 on both the Bombay Stock Exchange (BSE) and the National Stock Exchange of India (NSE).
 The shares opened at ₹460 on the BSE, slightly below the issue price of ₹465, and listed flat on the NSE.
 The company's ₹900 crore initial public offering, comprising a fresh issue of ₹700 crore and an offer for sale of ₹200 crore, was subscribed 6.57 times during the issue period from 19 to 23 September 2025.

 Prior to the IPO, in September 2025, it raised ₹269.4 crore from anchor investors, including HDFC Mutual Fund, Nippon Life India, Bandhan Mutual Fund, SBI General Insurance, and 360 ONE.